Acceptable Use Agreement (AUA) Templates

 For more information, see: Parents and Cybersafety

 Schools should consider their Duty of Care responsibility to students using online and digital technologies that are provided at or by the school.
-The Acceptable Use Agreement (AUA) is a school’s declaration of its Duty of Care.
-Therefore a school is required to:
+The AUA is a school's statement of its Duty of Care.
+Therefore, a school is required to:

-describe strategies designed to teach students to be safe and responsible users of digital technologies when they are not at school
+- describe strategies designed to teach students to be safe, responsible and ethical users of digital technologies when they are not at school

-align expected behaviours described in the Agreement with the school’s Student Engagement Policy and eLearning Plan
+- align expected behaviours described in the AUA with the school's Student Engagement Policy

-provide information to parents and/or guardians about the Agreement, the school’s programs and considerations for at home use of online and digital technologies
+- provide information to parents and/or guardians about the AUA, the school's programs and considerations for at home use of online and digital technologies

-retain a copy of the completed and signed Acceptable Use Agreement on file at the school.
+- retain a copy of the completed and signed AUA on file at the school.

 Consent forms - students